 We are thrilled to announce that the State of Wyoming has approved Kraken’s application to form the world’s first Special Purpose Depository Institution (SPDI), called Kraken Bank.

 Headquartered in Cheyenne, Wyoming, Kraken Bank is the first digital asset company in U.S. history to receive a bank charter recognized under federal and state law, and will be the first regulated, U.S. bank to provide comprehensive deposit-taking, custody and fiduciary services for digital assets.

-From paying bills and receiving salaries in cryptocurrency to incorporating digital assets into investment and trading portfolios, Kraken Bank will enable Kraken clients in the U.S. to bank seamlessly between digital assets and national currencies.
+From paying bills and receiving salaries in cryptocurrency like Bitcoin to incorporating digital assets into investment and trading portfolios, Kraken Bank will enable Kraken clients in the U.S. to bank seamlessly between digital assets and national currencies.